 A probe is a scheduled task that returns a set of performance metrics about a specific monitored object.
 A probe retrieves statistics from a monitored server, database, operating system or agent.
-You can use the Manage Probes tab (shown in Figure 6.13) to override the default configuration and customize the behavior of each probe.
+You can use the Manage Probes tab to override the default configuration and customize the behavior of each probe.